iamrdk21/Website1/_posts/2020-05-31-6-easy-steps-to-host-your-website-for-free.md

 ---

 {: .box-note}
 ***GitHub:*** *In very simple terms, GitHub is a website for hosting your source code.
-It is a really cool and almost any repository on GitHub can be converted into a website.*
+It is really cool and almost any repository on GitHub can be converted into a website.*

 Who doesn't want a free hosting platform for their website?
-If you want a free hosting platform that is secure and reliable, GitHub is the best option.
-The only requirement: you should have some basic coding knowledge, really basic.
+If you want a free hosting platform that is secure and reliable, **GitHub** is the best option.
+The only requirement: *you should have some basic coding knowledge, really basic*.

 If you have your website ready or are planning to build one, and you have no idea how to host it, you're at the right place.
-We are going to follow some very simple steps and get our website live under 5 minutes!
+We are going to follow some very simple steps and get your website live under 5 minutes!

 **Step 1:**

 Visit GitHub.com and sign-up for a free account.
-Verify your email and your account will be created.
+Verify your email address and your account will be created.
 If you already have an account, ignore this step.

 <img src="/img/github1.png">